Professional laser hair removal machine used in UK clinic

 Although laser hair removal effectively delays hair growth for long periods, it usually does not result in permanent hair removal more long-term hair management.
 Multiple laser hair removal treatments are needed for initial hair removal, and maintenance treatments might be needed as well.
 Laser hair removal is most effective for people who have light skin and dark hair, but it can be successfully used on all skin types.
 Consultation and test patch must be performed prior to any procedure as a health and safety precaution for all clients.

-Why is hair removal done?
+How is hair removal done?

 Laser hair removal is used to reduce unwanted hair.
 Common treatment locations include legs, armpits, upper lip, chin and the bikini line, back, abdomen etc, however, it is possible to treat unwanted hair in nearly any area, except the eyelid or surrounding area.